Traditions to Celebrate the Lunar New Year

 To chase away evil spirits and bring in good luck, people set off firecrackers and fireworks at midnight.
 During the festival, you might also see lion and dragon dances, where performers dressed as lions or dragons dance to the beat of drums and cymbals.
 These performances symbolize power, wisdom, and prosperity.

-Embracing the Spirit of Chinese New Year
+Embracing the Spirit of Lunar New Year